Globally Harmonised System of Classification and Labelling (GHS)

 These differences in substance classification may lead to irreconcilable differences for the SDS and label in different countries.

-Korea, China, Malaysia, Taiwan have mandatory classification databases.
+Korea, China and Malaysia have mandatory classification databases.

 Most countries implementing the GHS, including the US and Canada, do not have a classification database.